chrisIsen/specify-docker/README.md

 The services are secured with [SSL](https://en.wikipedia.org/wiki/Secure_Sockets_Layer) which means a digital certificate is needed - preferrably a [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate).

-If you are using SSL certs that you have acquired commercially and those are signed by a CA, put your files, ie `wildcardcert.crt` (here we use `bioatlas.se.crt`) and `wildcardcert.key` (here we use `bioatlas.se.key`) in the 'certs' -directory.
+If you are using SSL certs that you have acquired commercially and those are signed by a CA, put your files, ie `wildcardcert.crt` (here we use `recraft.me.crt`) and `wildcardcert.key` (here we use `recraft.me.key`) in the 'certs' -directory.

 You can also choose to use a free self-signed digital certificate.
 For setting up SSL using a self-signed digital certificate, see Usage section below.